Contribute Homesteading Today Country Living Self-Sufficient Living Homestead Corner Homesteads Worldwide Miscellaneous

 There is no alternative energy source to date that is economically efficient.
 In other words it costs more to produce this alternative energy source than is cost effective.
 Growing crops to feed cars and machinery is also flawed from a practical point of view.
 The world has the capacity to sustain 2 billion people.
 There are over 6 billion people on this planet and growing by the second.
 Many of these people go to bed hungry.
 How can we possibly give up producing food on our land to feed the starving masses and turn it into bio-fuel to feed cars?

 Did that make you suddenly stop you dead in your tracks?
 I know I did when I read that for the first time.
-A world without planes.
+A world without planes?
 Planes that we have relied on since the 1900s to get us from one side of the world to the other.
 Planes that we have relied on to bring food to our tables from all corners of the globe.

 And finally, if we can learn to live without planes, can we live the months and years it could take for existing machinery to be converted to accept the alternative energy sources that will be around then.
-And will we still be able to make those indispensible everyday products that are currently made using oil, with something else?
+And will we still be able to make those indispensable everyday products that are currently made using oil, with something else?

 What is Peak Oil to Governments and The Oil Industry?